monitoringartist/zabbix-docker-monitoring/README.md

     wget https://raw.githubusercontent.com/jangaraj/Zabbix-Docker-Monitoring/master/src/modules/zabbix_module_docker/Makefile
     make

-Output will be binary file (shared library) zabbix_module_docker.so, which can be loaded by zabbix agent.
+Output will be binary file (dynamically linked shared object library) zabbix_module_docker.so, which can be loaded by zabbix agent.

 How it works
 ============